BirchKwok/lynsedb/README.md

 pip install "lynsedb[embeddings]"
 ```

-Native Linux and macOS environments are supported.
-Native Windows environments
+Native Linux, macOS, and Windows environments are supported.
+On Windows, the
-are not supported; on Windows, run LynseDB inside WSL 2 or use Docker.
+Rust core is built natively with MSVC; the Unix-only `madvise` hints are no-ops
+there, and the Windows file cache handles read-ahead automatically.

 ## Quickstart: Build a Tiny AI Knowledge Base